utexas-public-history/tower/_posts/2016-05-01-03-daza-cost-of-student-living.md

 <div class="gray bar references"><div class="container"><div class="col-sm-12 col-md-10 col-md-offset-1 col-lg-8 col-lg-offset-2 post-content">
 ## Sources

-Anita Brewer, “UT to Begin Low Cost Housing Plans.” _The Austin American_ (1914-1973), Mar 14, 1965.
-Accessed: 17 March 2016 <http://search.proquest.com/docview/1611063781?accountid=7118>.
+Anita Brewer, “UT to Begin Low Cost Housing Plans.” _The Austin American_ (1914-1973), March 14, 1965.
+Accessed: March 17, 2016 <http://search.proquest.com/docview/1611063781?accountid=7118>.

 Benjamin Fine & Sidney A. Eisenberg.
-“Money For College.” _The Austin American_ (1914-1973), Dec 22, 1963.
-Accessed: 17 March 2016 <http://search.proquest.com/docview/1559273317?accountid=7118>.
+“Money For College.” _The Austin American_ (1914-1973), December 22, 1963.
+Accessed: March 17, 2016 <http://search.proquest.com/docview/1559273317?accountid=7118>.

 Beverly Burr.
 “History of Student Activism at the University of Texas at Austin.”
 Thesis, The University of Texas at Austin, 1988.

 “Boycott Leaflet #1”.
 Students for a Democratic Society Records, 1962-1978, Dolph Briscoe Center for American History, The University of Texas at Austin.

+Encyclopedia Britannica Online, s.v.
+“Students for a Democratic Society (SDS)” Accessed: April 28, 2016, <http://www.britannica.com/topic/Students-for-a-Democratic-Society>.

+“Family Expenses Average $4,425”. _The Austin Statesman_, August 5, 1964.
+Accessed: March 2016.

 Dwonna Naomi Goldstone. _Integrating the 40 acres: The fifty-year struggle for racial equality at the University of Texas_.
 Athens: University of Georgia Press, 2006.

-Encyclopedia Britannica Online, s.v.
-“Students for a Democratic Society (SDS)” Accessed: 28 April 2016, <http://www.britannica.com/topic/Students-for-a-Democratic-Society>.

 Jack Keever.
-“The Negro at UT: Simply a Student.” _The Austin American_ (1914-1973), Mar 17, 1963.
-Accessed: 17 March 2016 <http://search.proquest.com/docview/1559246811?accountid=7118>.
+“The Negro at UT: Simply a Student.” _The Austin American_ (1914-1973), March 17, 1963.
+Accessed: March 17, 2016 <http://search.proquest.com/docview/1559246811?accountid=7118>.

 Maurice Isserman & Michael Kazin. _America Divided: The Civil War of the 1960s_.
 New York: Oxford University Press, 2004.

 Morton Hoffman & Company.
 Housing Market Analysis, Austin Texas, 1965-1985: Report prepared for the Austin Community Development Program.
 Austin: Austin History Center.

+“New Left: The Students for a Democratic Society.” _The Austin American_ (1914-1973), November 28, 1965.
+Accessed: March 2016 <http://search.proquest.com/docview/1643669432?accountid=7118>.

 Patrick Carolyn.
 “College Costs Climbs.”
 Dallas News, 1965.
 The Dolph Briscoe Center for American History, The University of Texas at Austin.

+“Procedures for handling Anti-Military Disturbances” Students for a Democratic Society Records, 1962-1978, Dolph Briscoe Center for American History, The University of Texas at Austin.

 Rebecca Liswood.
-“What Chance has a College Marriage?” _The Austin American_ (1914-1973), Oct 23, 1966.
-Accessed: 17 March 2016 <http://search.proquest.com/docview/1637691798?accountid=7118>.
+“What Chance has a College Marriage?” _The Austin American_ (1914-1973), October 23, 1966.
+Accessed: March 17, 2016 <http://search.proquest.com/docview/1637691798?accountid=7118>.

+“Slim UT Student Vote Slaps City Wrist for Denying SDS.” _The Austin Statesman_ (1921-1973), October 21, 1965.
+Accessed: March 2016 <http://search.proquest.com/docview/1522200908?accountid=7118>.

 “Students for a democratic Society (SDS).”
 Pbs.org, 2005.
-Accessed: 28 April 2016 <http://www.pbs.org/opb/thesixties/topics/politics/newsmakers_1.html>.
+Accessed: April 28, 2016 <http://www.pbs.org/opb/thesixties/topics/politics/newsmakers_1.html>.

 The University of Texas News and Information Service.
 Brief Report from the University of Texas.
 The Dolph Briscoe Center for American History, The University of Texas at Austin.

-Unknown.
-“Slim UT Student Vote Slaps City Wrist for Denying SDS.” _The Austin Statesman_ (1921-1973), Oct 21, 1965.
-Accessed: March 2016 <http://search.proquest.com/docview/1522200908?accountid=7118>.

-Unknown, “Family Expenses Average $4,425”. _The Austin Statesman_, Aug 5, 1964.
-Accessed: March 2016

-Unknown “Procedures for handling Anti-Military Disturbances” Students for a Democratic Society Records, 1962-1978, Dolph Briscoe Center for American History, The University of Texas at Austin.

-Unknown.
-“New Left: The Students for a Democratic Society.” _The Austin American_ (1914-1973), Nov 28, 1965.
-Accessed: March 2016 <http://search.proquest.com/docview/1643669432?accountid=7118>.

 U.S. Bureau of the Census, “Income in 1965 of families and persons in the United States” Current Population Report, Series P-60, No. 51, 1967.
-Accessed: 17 March 2016 http://www2.census.gov/prod2/popscan/p60-051.pdf
+Accessed: March 17, 2016 http://www2.census.gov/prod2/popscan/p60-051.pdf

 United States Department of Labor.
 “Minimum Wage-U.S Department of Labor-Chart 1” Department of Labor. <https://www.dol.gov/featured/minimum-wage/chart1, 2016>.
 </div></div></div>

 [^1]: Dwonna Naomi Goldstone. _Integrating the 40 acres: The fifty-year struggle for racial equality at the University of Texas_.
 Athens: University of Georgia Press, 2006.